veyselozturk/exercises-java/calculatorClasses/README.md

 -	The *Multiplier* calculator that returns the product of two integers via addition.

 In this challenge, help Alex build the calculators by writing the complete implementations of the following two classes:
--	The *Adder* class should implement the method *int add(int a, int b)* to return the sum of two integers, *a* and *b*.
+1. The *Adder* class should implement the method *int add(int a, int b)* to return the sum of two integers, *a* and *b*.
 It should also print *Adding integers: a b* each time it is called.
--	The *Multiplier* class should implement the method *int multiply(int a, int b, Calculator calculator)* to return the result of *a x b* by repeated addition using the *Adder* class.
+2. The *Multiplier* class should implement the method *int multiply(int a, int b, Calculator calculator)* to return the result of *a x b* by repeated addition using the *Adder* class.

 The locked stub code in the editor consists of the following:
 - An abstract class *Calculator* that contains an abstract method, *int add(int a, int b)*.
 - A solution class that tests the implementation of the *Adder* and the *Multiplier* classes by
   * creating an object of the *Adder* class.
   * reading the inputs and passes them along with the Adder class object in the method *int multiply(inta, int b, Calculator calculator)* of the *Multiplier* class.
 - Adds headers and footers
   * Testing Addition, Sum =
   * Testing Multiplication, Product =

-- Maddde 1
-- Madde 2
-- Madde 3
-  * Alt madde a
-  * Alt madde b
-    - Fıkra i
-    - Fıkra ii

 ## Constraints
  	1 ≤ a, b ≤ 10^3